 The Company estimates its liability for the Industry Tax based on a ratio of the Company's applicable net premiums written compared to the U.S. health insurance industry total applicable net premiums, both for the previous calendar year.
 The Company records in full the estimated liability for the Industry Tax at the beginning of the calendar year with a corresponding deferred cost that is amortized to operating costs on the Condensed Consolidated Statements of Operations using a straight-line method of allocation over the calendar year.
 The liability is recorded in accounts payable and accrued liabilities and the corresponding deferred cost is recorded in prepaid expenses and other current assets on the Condensed Consolidated Balance Sheets.
-The Industry Tax liability was \$1.3 billion and as of June 30, 2014 the unamortized asset was \$660 million.
+In September 2014, the Company paid its 2014 Industry Tax liability of \$1.3 billion.
+As of September 30, 2014 the unamortized asset related to the Industry Tax was \$335 million.
 The Company has experienced a higher effective income tax rate in 2014 as compared to 2013 due to the nondeductible nature of the Industry Tax.